adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/accordion/v1/accordion/README.md

 The following properties are written to JCR for this Accordion component and are expected to be available as `Resource` properties:

 1. `./expandedItem` - defines the name of the item that is expanded by default.
+2. `./headingType` - defines the heading type to use for the accordion item's labels.

 The edit dialog also allows editing of Accordion items (adding, removing, naming, re-ordering).